m-crown/SPEAR/README.md

 You can also use `.` as input directory to use files in the current working directory.

 By default consensus files are assumed to have the extension `.fa`, alignments `.aln` and vcf files `.vcf`, if you have a different extension then specify the suffix with `--extension`.
 This also allows you to remove a suffix from the sample ID used in output, so if all your input alignments conform to `<sample_id>.muscle.aln` specifying: `--extension .muscle.aln` will ensure only the sample id/name makes it into the output.
 Note that running on multiple input files may require you to increase the maximum number of open file handles on your system if your number of input samples starts to approach this limit, check this with `ulimit -n`.

+Consensus inputs can be aligned to reference using either muscle or minimap, specified using --aligner.
+From version 0.8 onwards the default alignment method is minimap2, due to the significant speed improvements.
+User's should be aware that small differences, particularly in resolution of indels can occur between MUSCLE and minimap2 alignments.

 ### Expected alignment format
 If using spear alignment please make sure your samples are aligned to [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) or [MN908947.3](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3), and that the multiple FASTA format is used, (expected file extension `.aln`) with the reference sequence being the fist one within the alignment.
 We recommend using [MUSCLE v3.8](https://drive5.com/muscle/downloads_v3.htm) but other aligners should also work, spear can of course align consensus FASTA for you.